 A 4+2 program leading to a Master of Medical Science (Physician Assistant) degree

 The Master of Medical Science (Physician Assistant) degree is designed to produce graduates who will be well-equipped to deliver high-quality, cost-effective primary health care in a wide variety of settings, including hospitals, clinics, physicians’ offices and community settings.
-The physician assistant is trained to take medical histories, perform physical examinations, diagnose common illnesses, order laboratory tests, determine treatment, and educate patients about their medical problems.
+The physician assistant is trained to take medical histories, perform physical examinations, order and interpret diagnostic tests, diagnose and treat illness, determine treatment, and educate patients regarding their health and medical concerns.

 This is a 4+2 program, with four years of undergraduate study and two years of graduate study in the Physician Assistant program.
 A student interested in becoming part of the Physician Assistant program must first earn a bachelor’s degree in a major such as Biology, Chemistry or Psychology that enables him or her to complete the prerequisite courses.
 Arcadia University undergraduates whose academic records and Graduate Record Examination scores meet the 4+2 entrance requirements are assured admission into the graduate program at the end of the senior year.